 - a) The CRS shall be installed in the vehicle with the seat belt buckled and any tethers or support legs attached as per the previous steps.
 The largest appropriate P or Q dummy shall also be installed in the CRS. - b) Any comfort adjustments on the CRS shall be adjusted to the minimum height that accommodates the relevant dummy within the shoulder height markers.
-Adjustments for children larger than the maximum permitted by the shoulder height marker will not be used.

-- c) Check any contact points between the CRS, dummy and vehicle. - d) The CRS shall be rocked from side to side about the x axis over a 10° to 15° arc.
-No other restraint shall be placed on the CRS during rocking. - e) The CRS shall be pulled toward the front of the vehicle and twisted about the z axis. - f) The CRS shall be returned to the initial position with the belt tightened as per Section 2.2.1.2 and a force of 100N shall be applied perpendicular to the CRS in the y direction at the shoulder level of the dummy.
-This assessment will not be applied to the Type A CRS. - g) The CRS shall be returned to the initial position with the belt tightened as per Section 2.2.1.2 and a force of 100N shall be applied perpendicular to the CRS in the y direction at a small distance above the vehicle seat.
-This assessment will not be applied to the Type A CRS.
+Adjustments for children larger than the maximum permitted by the shoulder height marker will not be used. - c) Check any contact points between the CRS, dummy and vehicle. - d) The CRS shall be rocked from side to side about the x axis over a 10° to 15° arc.
+No other restraint shall be placed on the CRS during rocking. - e) The CRS shall be pulled toward the front of the vehicle and twisted about the z axis. - f) [Not Used] - g) [Not Used]

 - h) The vehicle interior can accommodate installation of the CRS in all orientations and adjustments for the appropriate sized dummy without interaction with other parts of the vehicle.
-E.g. booster seats with adjustable head restraints must not be restricted by the rear head restraints or C-pillars. - i) The presence of vehicle head restraints does not prevent correct installation of the CRS and does not lead to significant forwards rotation of the CRS or create lateral instability. - j) Contact between the CRS and vehicle interior is permitted provided that the CRS is correctly installed, stable and is not rotated by more than 5 degrees. - k) The measured backrest angle of the CRS is not forwards from vertical.
-This can be measured using the device described in APPENDIX I. - I) The vehicle interior provides stable support for the CRS in the selected installation modes and adjustments.
+E.g. booster seats with adjustable head restraints must not be restricted by the rear head restraints or C-pillars. - The presence of vehicle head restraints does not prevent correct installation of the CRS and does not lead to significant forwards rotation of the CRS or create lateral instability. - j) Contact between the CRS and vehicle interior is permitted provided that the CRS is correctly installed, stable and is not rotated by more than 5 degrees. - k) The measured backrest angle of the CRS is not forwards from vertical.
+This can be measured using the device described in APPENDIX I.

+- I) The vehicle interior provides stable support for the CRS in the selected installation modes and adjustments.
 E.g. the CRS back must be in contact with the vehicle seat back cushions. - m) The CRS sits flat on the seat base cushion and, for forward facing CRS, is supported by the seat back and/or head restraint. - n) [Not used numbering retained for clarity] - o) [Not used numbering retained for clarity]